Tenacious Unicorn Ranch

 The Tenacious Unicorn Ranch was a queer and transgender community and working ranch in Custer County, Colorado, United States.
 Located in a conservative part of Colorado, members of the ranch often carried firearms and wore body armor due to harassment and threats of violence against the community, particularly from local right-wing militias.
 The Tenacious Unicorn Ranch primarily raised alpaca, but was also home to several other kinds of livestock.

-As of March 2023, the ranch has been evicted from their former property and are without a permanent physical location.

 History

 Penellope "Penny" Logue founded the Tenacious Unicorn Ranch in 2018, and she co-owned it along with Bonnie Nelson and J Stanley.
 Logue began the project in the aftermath of the 2016 United States presidential election, fearing and responding to increased hostility and violence from society and the government towards transgender and queer people.
 The ranch aimed to provide a safe place for transgender and non-binary people who struggled to find housing, employment, or happiness.
 Speaking to the Socialist Rifle Association Podcast, Logue said, "We really saw the writing on the wall with the way that rhetoric was changing so quickly, how nasty the ramp-up to the election was, how damaging it was for queer people specifically.
 We didn’t really think it was going to get any better, so we tried to start coming up with ways to not only save ourselves, but bring that kind of safety net to other queer people as well."
 Logue and her girlfriends adopted a herd of alpaca and moved to the ranch in Colorado.
 Logue had grown up on a farm, and learned to farm from her grandfather.

 Originally based in a rented ranch in Larimer County, Colorado, the Tenacious Unicorn Ranch bought and moved south to a 40 acre plot near Westcliffe in Custer County, Colorado, in March 2020.